Guo Weicheng

-Guo Weicheng (郭维城 (郭維城, Guō Wéichéng)) (1912 - January 1, 1995) was a major general of the People's Liberation Army, a politician of the People's Republic of China, and a former Minister of Railways of China.
+Guo Weicheng (郭维城 (郭維城, Guō Wéichéng)) (1912 – January 1, 1995) was a major general of the People's Liberation Army, a politician of the People's Republic of China, and a former Minister of Railways of China.

-Belonging to Manchu people, Guo was born in Yi County, Liaoning, and joined the Communist Party of China (CPC) in 1933.
+Belonging to Manchu people, Guo was born in Yi County, Liaoning, and joined the Chinese Communist Party (CCP) in 1933.
 He graduated from the Department of Politics at Fudan University in Shanghai and obtained a bachelor's degree of law.
 Guo served as a key secretary to Zhang Xueliang.

 Guo attained the rank of major general in 1955.